B2B e-invoicing: how University Hospital Basel is integrating its providers

 Etienne Barriopedro is Head of Accounts Payable at University Hospital Basel.

-University Hospital Basel introduced e-bills for provider invoices in 2004, with the aim of harnessing the potential of IT systematically and profitably.
+University Hospital Basel introduced B2B e-invoicing for providers in 2004, with the aim of harnessing the potential of IT systematically and profitably.
 Etienne Barriopedro is Head of Accounts Payable at University Hospital Basel and explains in this interview why it’s so important to integrate providers and how the hospital is taking on this challenge.

-Providers play a particularly important role in the introduction of e-bills.
+Providers play a particularly important role in the introduction of e-invoices.
 How did University Hospital Basel approach this?

-We introduced e-bills for our providers in small steps, not in one fell swoop.
-We integrated our highest-volume providers first so that we could quickly make the most of the benefits that e-billing provides.
+We introduced B2B e-invoicing for our providers in small steps, not in one fell swoop.
+We integrated our highest-volume providers first so that we could quickly make the most of the benefits that e-invoicing provides.
 It was also important to ensure the quality of provider invoices, particularly when it came to entering the order numbers correctly or avoiding partial invoices.

-The more providers that use e-billing, the more beneficial it is for all stakeholders.
-How did you get your providers to start switching to e-bills?
+The more providers that use B2B e-invoicing, the more beneficial it is for all stakeholders.
+How did you get your providers to start switching to B2B e-invoicing?

-We consistently require our providers to use e-billing and have adapted our tendering conditions and general terms and conditions accordingly.
-E-billing is therefore a part of the contractual relationship.
-We inform our providers of the benefits that e-billing offers: an e-bill cannot be mislaid or lost, and the invoice status can be checked and traced at any time.
-Our aim is to process 80 percent of all order-related provider invoices as e-bills.
+We consistently require our providers to use B2B e-invoicing and have adapted our tendering conditions and general terms and conditions accordingly.
+E-invoicing is therefore a part of the contractual relationship.
+We inform our providers of the benefits that e-invoicing offers: an e-invoice cannot be mislaid or lost, and the invoice status can be checked and traced at any time.
+Our aim is to process 80 percent of all order-related provider invoices as B2B e-invoicing.
 Currently, we’re at around 65 percent.

 Who at University Hospital Basel is responsible for integrating providers?